brain-score/language/SCORING_FLOW.md

 ### Layer Mapping Not Running

 **Check:**
+1. **For language domain:** This is expected - layer mapping is automatically skipped
-1. Are new models actually added? (not just modified)
+2. Are new models actually added? (not just modified)
-2. Did tests pass? (mapping requires passing tests)
+3. Did tests pass? (mapping requires passing tests)
-3. Check Jenkins mapping job status
+4. Check Jenkins mapping job status (vision domain only)
-4. Review workflow logs
+5. Review workflow logs - should show "Layer mapping skipped: language domain does not require layer mapping"

 ### Metadata Not Generated